How To Sell Art Locally And Make Money In 2026

 Currently, the easier way to start selling art is by launching an e-commerce shop on platforms like Shopify.

-Another easy option to sell your artworks is to market them on sites like Etsy.
+Another easy option to sell your artwork is to market it on sites like Etsy.

 Where Can I Sell My Art?

-Many online platforms will allow you to list your art for sale.
+Many online platforms will allow you to list your art and make online sales.

 The most popular ones are: